 John Clements, the Director of Gardens at the San Diego Botanic Garden, provides some sage advice for those wanting to give up.
 ‘One of the things that I would say to people about houseplants is if you have it in a spot where it’s not happy, try a different spot.
 You may find that if you move the same plant 10 feet, it’s like a whole different world for it.
 Don’t give up.
-If you’re having struggles, just find another happy spot.’
+If you’re having struggles, just find another happy spot,' he says.

 How do you tell if a houseplant is stressed?

 Stressed houseplants will display signs of struggle such as yellowing leaves, wilting, mushy stems and stunted growth.
 It’s important to identify the cause as soon as these issues show up and resolve it before your houseplant is too far gone.